Skip to content

 Fields

 Within Formula, every part of your form data is considered a field, not just primitive types like string that can be associated with a form control.
 That means fields can contain other fields.
-In this form data:
+In the form data type below, content is a field, but so is tags, and tags[n], and tags[n].label.
+The Post type itself is also a field.

 type Post = {